GlenTiki/glentiki.github.io/_posts/2015-10-28-intern-report.md

 ## Getting off the ground

 Before I started my internship, I asked to work with some native Node.js modules.
 When I arrived into the office on that first Monday morning, I was introduced to Damian Beresford, one of the delivery architects in nearForm.
 Damian was to be my instructor, and he had an idea for a project which was the perfect fit for what I wanted to work on.
-Under his guidance, I implemented LTTng support in Node.js.
+Under his guidance, I implemented [LTTng support in Node.js][2].

 Next, I worked on open source libraries for instrumenting Node.js code.